Ouwen/MimickNet/README.md

 ## Quick Start
 You can use the model immediately in [this google colab notebook](https://colab.research.google.com/drive/1VV34wK6Onk_pr5D9fuSdkIeoig6KvK2d)

 The model from the paper is provided as `mimicknet.h5`.
-We also provide a luminance adjusted version `mimicknet_luminance_adjusted.h5`, and a matlab compatible version `matlab_mimicknet_small_ladj.h5`.
+We also provide a luminance adjusted version with fewer weights which is compatible with matlab `matlab_mimicknet_small_ladj.h5`.

 A notebook and sample data is provided under `examples` for use in the following environments:
  - [`python`](https://github.com/Ouwen/MimickNet/blob/master/examples/python3_example.ipynb)